wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 Abraham served as an important caesura in the relationship between human beings on Earth and their extraterrestrial creator parents, the [Elohim]({{< relref "wiki/encyclopedia/elohim.md" >}}).
 Up until that point, human beings enjoyed a certain level of self-determination and autonomy.
 After the [Great Flood]({{< relref "wiki/encyclopedia/great-flood.md" >}}) cataclysmically reset life on Earth and the planet had to be repopulated, the postdiluvian human civilization grew fast demographically and technologically with the help of the banished creators that also had to remain on Earth and the technology and scientif wealth either safeguarded during the cataclysm or salvaged thereafter.

 The banished creators were pardoned and had left since the days of the diplomatic spacecraft mission commonly known as the [Tower of Babel]({{< relref "wiki/encyclopedia/tower-of-babel.md" >}}), progress and the level of scientific sophistication vanished with the destruction of Sodom and Gomorrah, both cities the remaining two centers of innovation.
 Abraham served the purpose of being prove that humanity remained non-hostile and became one of the first ambassadors (prophet) appointed by the Elohim to preserve their legacy.

-[^lay]: Excerpt from Raël (1973): The Book Which Tells The Truth, p.
-25. Read the excerpt [here](https://wheelofheaven.github.io/rael-one-the-book-which-tells-the-truth/2_the_truth.html#the-sacrifice-of-abraham).
-The Bible passage quoted therein is based on the Restored Name King James Bible (RNKJV) translation.

 ## See also